Pragmatic Curiosity: A Unified Framework for Hybrid Learning and Optimization via Active Inference: Pragmatic Curiosity: A Framework that Synthesizes Learning and Optimization

-The acquisition strategies in BO typically lead to \textit{goal-directed} behavior, where the (implicit) goal is the optimum of a certain (unknown) objective function.
-On the contrary, the acquisition strategies in BED encourage \textit{information-seeking} behavior, aiming to gather the maximum amount of information about certain parameters of interest.
-Although they both can be viewed as realizations of adaptive sampling \citep{di2023active}, there are no transferable approaches between these two domains due to distinct directives \cite{hvarfner2025informed}.

-In this section, we show that these two seemingly competing imperatives can be naturally balanced through the principles of active inference (AIF).
+Acquisition strategies in BO typically induce \textit{goal-directed} behavior, where the implicit goal is to identify the optimum of an unknown objective function.
+By contrast, acquisition strategies in BED induce \textit{information-seeking} behavior, aiming to collect the most informative data about latent quantities of interest.
+Although both can be viewed as instances of adaptive sampling \citep{di2023active}, they are usually developed under different directives and therefore admit few directly transferable design principles \citep{hvarfner2025informed}.
+In this section, we synthesize these two seemingly competing imperatives within a unified framework through the lens of active inference (AIF).